simoncrowe/ansible-raspberry-pi-dat/README.md

 After running the above you should be able to run Ansible from inside a newly created Python virtual environment.

-#### 1. SSH Authentication setup
+#### 1. SSH Authentication Setup
+##### 1.1.
+Preparation
-You will probably need to install `sshpass` for this step to work.
+You will probably need to install [sshpass](https://www.tecmint.com/sshpass-non-interactive-ssh-login-shell-script-ssh-password/) for this step to work.

-If you haven't already generated ssh keys for your machine (not the pi), you can do so with the 'ssh-keygen` shell command.
+If you haven't already generated ssh keys for your machine (not the pi), you can do so with the [ssh-keygen](https://www.ssh.com/ssh/keygen/) shell command.

-You'll need a
+You'll need an
 [SSH-enabled](https://www.raspberrypi.org/documentation/remote-access/ssh/) Pi
 with a fresh Raspbian installation.
 I'd recommend Raspbian Lite for a server.

 Power up your Pi and ensure it's connected to your network.
 Ethernet is preferable;
 [WiFi](https://www.raspberrypi.org/documentation/configuration/wireless/README.md)
 is also an option.

-The following command should be successful.
+If you have only one Pi connected to your network and the following command is successful, you can proceed to step 1.2.
 ```bash
 ping raspberrypi.local
 ```